ghdl/ghdl/doc/using/QuickStartGuide.rst

   $ ghdl -a adder.vhdl

 You can try to execute the `adder` design, but this is useless, since nothing externally visible will happen.
 In order to check this full adder, a testbench has to be run.
 This testbench is very simple, since the adder is also simple: it checks exhaustively all inputs.
 Note that only the behaviour is tested, timing constraints are not checked.
-The file :file:`adder_tb.vhdl` contains the testbench for the adder:
+A file named :file:`adder_tb.vhdl` contains the testbench for the adder:

 .. code-block:: VHDL